 DIY Bath Bomb Shopping List

 You can make these with only a few ingredients and you may already have them on hand.

-- Baking Soda
+- 1 cup of Baking Soda

-- Cream of Tartar
+- 1/2 cup of Cream of Tartar

-- Coconut Oil
+- 3 tbsp Coconut Oil

 - Your Choice of Essential Oil (optional) We recommend Plant Therapy!